lukefor/ltoex/README.md

 #### Tar listing example:
 These examples will print the contents of a tar tape.

-The only argument to `ltoex` is the path to a key file created by `stenc`, which is a 256-bit key in ascii hex digits.
+The first argument to `ltoex` is the path to a key file created by `stenc`, which is a 256-bit key in ascii hex digits.
+The second is an *optional* block device to read from - this must be a physical tape drive.

 ```
 ltoex /path/to/my/stenc.key /dev/nst0 | tar -tvf -
 ```

 You can also pipe `cat`/`dd`/`mbuffer` etc, in which case leave out the second argument to `ltoex`.
-However when piping, you are very likely to run into block size issues.
+When piping, use a block size of 2x the tape block size, and do not specify `iflag=fullblock` to `dd`.
+If your tape block size is larger than 2MB (2MB itself is fine and recommended), you must use the pipe interface.
+The pipe interface reconstructs variable block sizes heuristically, so it is potentially imperfect compared to directly reading from the drive.

 ## Notes